+HUD requires the unit to pass HQS before the effective date of the lease and HAP Contract.
 HUD requires PHAs with fewer than 1,250 budgeted units to complete the initial inspection, determine whether the unit satisfies HQS, and notify the owner and the family of the determination within 15 days of submission of the Request for Tenancy Approval (RTA).
 For PHAs with 1,250 or more budgeted units, to the extent practicable such inspection and determination must be completed within 15 days.
 The 15-day period is suspended for any period during which the unit is not available for inspection [982.305(b)(2)].

-The PHA will complete the initial inspection, determine whether the unit satisfies HQS, and notify the owner and the family of the determination within 15 days of submission of the Request for Tenancy Approval (RTA).
+The FCHA will complete the initial inspection, determine whether the unit satisfies HQS, and notify the owner and the family of the determination within 15 days of submission of the Request for Tenancy Approval (RTA).
+Utilities must be in service upon RTA's receipt for an inspection to occur.

-Inspection Results and Reinspections
+Inspection Results and Re-inspections

-If any HQS violations are identified, the owner will be notified of the deficiencies and be given a time frame to correct them.
-If requested by the owner, the time frame for correcting the deficiencies may be extended by the PHA for good cause.
-The PHA will reinspect the unit within five business days of the date the owner notifies the PHA that the required corrections have been made.
+If any HQS violations are identified, the owner will be notified by phone, mail, email or fax of the deficiencies and be given fourteen days to correct them.
+If requested by the owner, the time frame for correcting the deficiencies may be extended by the FCHA for good cause.
+The FCHA will re-inspect the unit within five business days of the date the owner notifies the FCHA that the required corrections have been made.

-If the time period for correcting the deficiencies (or any PHA-approved extension) has elapsed, or the unit fails HQS at the time of the reinspection, the PHA will notify the owner and the family that the unit has been rejected and that the family must search for another unit.
-The PHA may agree to conduct a second reinspection, for good cause, at the request of the family and owner.
+If the time period for correcting the deficiencies (or any FCHA-approved extension) has elapsed, or the unit fails HQS at the time of the re-inspection, the FCHA may agree to conduct a second re-inspection, for good cause, at the request of the family and owner.
+If the unit still fails HQS at the second re-inspection the FCHA will notify the owner and the family that the unit has been rejected and that the family must search for another unit.